CaoAssignments/cse12-sp20-pa6-PriorityQueue-starter/README.md

 #### `protected int getMinChildIdx(int index)`
 - Return the index of the smaller child of the element at `index`. **If the two children are equal, return the index of the left child**.
 If the node at the specified index is a leaf (has no children), return `-1`.
-- Note that it's possible for a single node in our heap to have only one child.
+- Note that it's also possible for a single node in our heap to have only one child.
 In this case, return the index of the left child (we know that this is a heap so all nodes are as far left as possible).
 For this method, it is safe to assume that the heap will have the completeness property whenever this is called.
 - This method has undefined behavior if `index` is out of bounds, but as stated above, we assume that we will only call this method from our own methods and thus only make valid calls.
 There is no need to handle this case.
 - This method depends on what is currently in `list` but should not make any changes to `list`.

 #### `protected void percolateUp(int index)`
-- Percolate the element at the parameter `index` up until no heap properties are violated by this element (this element is no greater than its children and its parent is no greater than it; do not check the heap properties for unrelated parts of the heap).
+- Percolate the element at the parameter `index` up until no heap properties are violated by this element (the heap properties will not be violated once this element's parent is no greater than it).
 Do this by swapping the element with its parent as needed.
 - Note the case where the element that you are percolating is equal to the parent.
 In this case, the heap property requiring that a node be no greater than its children is already satisfied, so you should **not** swap the element you are percolating with the parent.
 - This method has undefined behavior if `index` is out of bounds, but as stated above, we assume that we will only call this method from our own methods and thus only make valid calls.
 There is no need to handle this case.

 #### `protected void percolateDown(int index)`
-- Percolate the element at the parameter `index` down until no heap properties are violated by this element (this element is no greater than its children and its parent is no greater than it; do not check the heap properties for unrelated parts of the heap).
-Swapping with the bigger child would cause a violation, so always swap places with the smaller child.
+- Percolate the element at the parameter `index` down until no heap properties are violated by this element (the heap properties will not be violated once this element is no greater than its children).
+If swapping is needed, then swapping with the bigger child would typically cause a violation of the key order property, so always swap places with the smaller child.
 If both children are equal and swapping is needed, **swap with the left child.**
 - Note the case where the element that you are percolating is equal to the smaller child.
 In this case, the heap property requiring that a node be no greater than its children is already satisfied, so you should **not** swap the element you are percolating with the child.
 - This method has undefined behavior if `index` is out of bounds, but as stated above, we assume that we will only call this method from our own methods and thus only make valid calls.
 There is no need to handle this case.